zio/zio-json/README.md

 # How

-Extreme **performance** is achieved by decoding JSON directly from the input source into business objects (docs/inspired by [plokhotnyuk](https://github.com/plokhotnyuk/jsoniter-scala)).
+Extreme **performance** is achieved by decoding JSON directly from the input source into business objects (inspired by [plokhotnyuk](https://github.com/plokhotnyuk/jsoniter-scala)).
 Although not a requirement, the latest advances in [Java Loom](https://wiki.openjdk.java.net/display/loom/Main) can be used to support arbitrarily large payloads with near-zero overhead.

 Best in class **security** is achieved with an aggressive *early exit* strategy that avoids costly stack traces, even when parsing malformed numbers.
 Malicious (and badly formed) payloads are rejected before finishing reading.